 CSCS houses the Blue Brain V supercomputer for EPFL and provides the necessary data backup infrastructure.

-Archiving of scientific data for Paul Scherrer Institute
+Paul Scherrer Institute - Archiving of scientific data

 The Paul Scherrer Institute (PSI) is the largest research centre for natural and engineering sciences within Switzerland.
 The institute performs world-class research in three main subject areas: matter and material; energy and the environment; and human health.
 By conducting fundamental and applied research, it works on long-term solutions for major challenges facing society, industry and science.